-Ohiostico To mandal for analysis and adoles d

-Objective To provide for employment and related

-uses subject to the provision of
+Objective To provide for employment and related uses subject to the provision of necessary infrastructure

-necessary infrastructure

-necessary minastructure

-The zoning objective identifies areas suitable for employment provision, including, inter alia, industrial premises, light industry, warehouses, Small and Medium Sized Enterprise and office employment.
+The zoning objective identifies areas suitable for employment provision, including, inter alia, industrial premises, light industry, warehouses, small and medium sized enterprise, office employment and retail, appropriate to the scale and character of the village.
 Particular consideration should be given to the further development, enhancement and facilitation of the crafts industry in the village.
-All development proposal need to demonstrate adequate provision of necessary physical infrastructure.
-Residential use would be considered as open for consideration in certain circumstances such as the provision of live/work units or as an ancillary provision in respect of craft workshops or similar.
+All development proposals need to demonstrate adequate provision of necessary physical infrastructure.
+Residential use would be considered only where no less than two separate planning uses are proposed (i.e. retail/residential or industry/residential etc.) and the residential component shall not comprise greater than 50% of the total gross floorspace.
+Any residential use will be subject to satisfactory arrangements in relation to the disposal of waste water.